 From the perspective of businesses and merchants, cryptocurrencies offer low transaction fees and lower volatility risk resulting from nearly instantaneous settlement, and they eliminate the possibility of chargebacks (the demand by a credit card provider that a retailer make good on the loss of a fraudulent or disputed transaction).

-Many talented tech developers have devoted their efforts to cryptocurrency mining, while others have focused on more entrepreneurial pursuits such as developing exchanges, wallet services, and alternative cryptocurrencies.
-In our view, the cryptocurrency market has only started to attract talent with the depth, breadth, and market focus needed to take the industry to the next level.
+Many talented tech developers have devoted their efforts to cryptocurrency mining, while others have focused on more entrepreneurial pursuits such as developing exchanges, wallet services and alternative cryptocurrencies.
+In our view, the cryptocurrency market has only started to attract talent with the depth, breadth and market focus needed to take the industry to the next level.
 For the market to gain mainstream acceptance, however, consumers and corporations will need to see cryptocurrency as a user-friendly solution to their common transactions.
-Further, the industry will need to develop cybersecurity technology and protocols.
+Also, the industry will need to develop cybersecurity technology and protocols.

 Investors generally appear to be confident about the opportunities associated with cryptocurrencies and cryptography.
 The “inherent value” of the underlying technology, discussed above, gives these investors good reason to be optimistic.
 As a result, only recently have some of the more established cryptocurrency companies attracted institutional investors and Wall Street attention.

-Government attitudes around the world toward cryptocurrency are inconsistent when it comes to the classification, treatment, and legality of this technology.
+Government attitudes around the world are inconsistent when it comes to the classification, treatment and legality of cryptocurrency.
 Regulations are also evolving at different paces in different regions.